Industrial Water Treatment Solutions

 A major component of any water treatment system is filtration.
 We design and manufacture filtration that can treat any type of water.
 One common method of filtration is for TSS, iron, and manganese.
 Common medias that are used for filtration are sand, multi-media (which is layers of various medias), greensand, greensand plus, and birm.
 When designing filtration systems, several factors must be considered:

 - Elements being removed

 - The velocity of bed surface area in square foot per minute

 Another common filtration application is the use of carbon.
 Carbon filtration can be used for the removal of chlorine, benzene, radon, solvents trihalomethane compounds, and volatile organic compounds (VOCs).
 There are also specialty carbons that remove many other compounds from the water.

-Due to high levels of calcium and magnesium, many types of equipment fail to work properly, which can lead to an increase in energy costs and/or complete failure of the equipment.
+Due to high levels of calcium and magnesium, many types of equipment fail to work properly or efficiently, which can lead to an increase in energy costs and/or complete failure of the equipment.
 Many plants use water softeners for boiler feed, cooling towers, entire water supply and various types of process water.

-When using water softeners for boiler feed, there are several commons factors that go into design:
+When using water softeners for boiler feed, there are several commons factors that go into the design:

 - Boiler HP

 - Operating pressure

 Boiler feed typically consists of alternating water softeners to allow a continuous feed of soft water.
 Because of the efficiency of boilers, capacity and not flow rate is the main issue in designing the water softener system.
 The higher the operating pressure of the boiler, the more stringent the water quality requirements will be.